 The health benefits of swimming for all ages and stages

 From the pool to the ocean, this low-cost, low-impact exercise is great for almost everyone.
-Here are the benefits of the different types of swimming.
+Here are the health benefits of the different types of swimming.

 Health benefits of swimming